shukriadams/lastfm-dl/README.md

 ## Features

-- Supports download resumption
-- Supports updating your existing download with newer scrobbles
+- Download interruption - stop and resume downloads until complete.
+- Updated downloads - completed downloads can be updated with latest plays
 - Will not hammer last.fm, mostly avoiding rate limits.

 ## Install

 Download the latest build of lastfm-dl from [releases](https://github.com/shukriadams/lastfm-dl/releases).
-There is support for Linux and Windows, x86 and arm64.
+Linux and Windows, x86 and arm64 are supported.
 No dependencies are required.
-Save to wherever you normally store binaries on your system, and add that location to your system PATH if desired.
+Save to wherever you normally store binaries on your system.
+If on Linux make the file executable (chmod +x).
+Add the file location to your system PATH if desired.

-To use, invoke directly from the terminal.
+This is a terminal app, so run it in a terminal with

     lastfm-dl

+By default, lastfm-dl uses the path ~/lastfmdl, and your scrobbles are saved to ~/lastfmdl/scrobbles.json  You can manually overwrite this location, but all examples below assume the default location.

+It's a good idea to initialize with

+    lastfm-dl --init

+This will automatically create your save location, and also warn you that you need a cookie.

 ## Authentication

-To access your scrobbles, Last.fm requires that you are logged in. lastfm-dl doesn't require your password though, instead you provide a browser cookie string that proves you are already logged in.
-You can use a cookie string from any Last.fm user, so if you're worried about lastfm-dl tampering with your last.fm profile, create a throwaway profile and read your scrobbles with that to read with.

-You can copy the cookie string from any modern browser - there are several browser plugins that can help you do this, but if you want to get the cookie directly, in your browser
+To access scrobble date you need a valid browser cookie, for any last.fm user.
+If you unsure about using your main user, create a throwaway profile and use that instead.
+A cookie is some text stored in your browser, and there are several ways to get it.
+The easiest is using a cookie reading plugin.
+All examples below are for Firefox.

+### Plugin

+- install [cookie-editor](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor), allow cookie-editor to pin to your taskbar.
+- log in to last.fm.
-- Right mouse click on any Last.fm page and "inspect" the page
+- while viewing any last.fm page click the cookie-editor icon in your taskbar.
+- in the lower right corner of the cookie-editor panel click the "export" button, and select "header string".
+- create a text file at `~/lastfmdl/cookie` (no extension), paste the cookie string into it and save.
+It will most likely be a single long line of text.

+### Manually

+If you don't want to use a plugin, you can get the cookie string as follows

+- Log in to Last.fm in your browser, go to https://last.fm, your current page address should be https://last.fm/home
-- This brings up the common dev console, go to the "Network" tab.
+- Access the develop console (Ctrl-Shift-I), and go to the network tab
-- Press "F5" to reload the page, scroll to the top of the list of transfers (the first successful GET transfer status code 200), click it.
-- Find the Headers tab for that item's transfer, then the Request section under that.
-Copy the entire `Set-Cookie` value.
+- Click F5 to reload the page.
+You'll see a lot of items on this list.
+- Scroll to the top of the list, the second item's "File" column should be "home".
+Click this, it will open a panel with details for this item.
+- Under `Headers`, scroll down to the `Request` section, right-click on the `Cookie` entry, and `Copy value`.
-- Create an empty text file anywhere convenient on your system, and paste the cookie string into it and save.
-Remember the path to this file, you'll need it below.
+- create a text file at `~/lastfmdl/cookie` (no extension), paste the cookie string into it and save.
+It will most likely be a single long line of text.

+### Verifying cookie

+Once you save your cookie reinitialize with

+    lastfm-dl --init

+If you did everything correctly, this should be report that access works.

 ## Use

 The simplest method to save your scrobbles is

-    lastfm-dl --download --user <lastfm-username> --cookie <path-to-cookie-file>
+    lastfm-dl --download --user <lastfm-username>

-This requires a lastfm user name to download from, and a valid login cookie saved to a file on your pc.
-Scrobbles are saved to `/lastfm-dl/all-scrobbles.json` in your PC's default home directory.

-### Resume broken downloads

-If your download gets interrupted, or if lastfm blocks you because you've hit a rate limit, you can resume the download by rerunning lastfm-dl with the same arguments you used previously.
-It will try to resume where it left off.
+Scrobbles are downloaded newest first, one page of scrobbles at a time.
+When your entire history has been downloaded, all scrobbles are saved in a single file `~/lastfmdl/scrobbles.json`.
+You can interrupt downloads at any time with CTRL-C or CTRL-Z depending your operating system.
+You internet connection can also die, your system can restart etc. To resume simply rerun the command above, download will always resume until your entire history has been processed.

 ### Download new scrobbles

-After successfully downloading your history, you can download and append new scrobbles.
-Simply run the downloader again, using the same save directory as before, leaving the existing json save file in place.
-Lastfm-dl will update `all-scrobbles.json`, while also generating an adjacent backup of this file before changing it.
+After successfully downloading your history, you can append new scrobbles to it as well.
+As long as `~/lastfmdl/scrobbles.json` is left in place, rerun the command above, A new session will start, you can interrupt and resume this too if necessary, and when complete `scrobbles.json` will be updated.
+An adjacent backup of `scrobbles.json` will also be created, just in case.

 ## Additional arguments